The Cost of a Year of World Travel in 2022

 Read on if you're curious about where my money went, what kind of hotels I stayed in, and how I cut costs when I travel.

 The grand total for my lodgings was 62.
 For the year, that's a score of 69.

 This past year, I had the opportunity to experience a wide variety of lodgings, from an eight-bed dorm in Latvia to a luxury floating hotel in the heart of the Cambodian jungle.
 I stayed in a luxury yurt and a shepherd's hut in Cornwall, as well as a houseboat in the Netherlands; all three of these accommodations were decidedly out-of-the-ordinary.

 Airbnb was also founded this year.
-It's great for leisurely travelers like me, that's for sure.
+For leisurely travelers like myself, it's ideal.
 My fiance Dave and I have saved a ton of money thanks to the site's monthly deals. much money, and I still can't believe that renting a whole house for a month with a kitchen and a dedicated Internet connection is almost always cheaper than renting a private room in a hostel for the same length of time.

 This year, I focused more on spending a few months in a new city rather than a few days, which allowed me to save money and get to know the place on a deeper level than a quick visit would have allowed.
 I stayed inside for three months in Granada to complete a major project.
 For two months, I called Madrid home.
 I was based in London for a total of two months.
-Four weeks in Taipei and a month in Melbourne were two of the highlights of my year.
+For four weeks, I called Taipei home, and for a full month, I called Melbourne home.

 Dave and I were able to significantly reduce our lodging expenses thanks to the kindness of our many friends and family members from all over the world.
 We visited friends in Amsterdam and Melbourne, Australia, and stayed with my and Dave's families in the United States.
 K as well as New Zealand and Australia